 I’m always reluctant to post about relationship-related things here on the blog, because I never, ever want to “throw someone under the bus” or say something hurtful.
 I have tried to mitigate this in various ways–blocking mutual friends, sharing with only a handful of people, and sometimes sharing only within the privacy of my journal.
 But I had a major breakthrough last night, and wanted to share in case it might help someone else…

 I’m the kind of person who needs to make sense of things in order to heal (not sure whether this is a good thing, but it is what it is.)
-In an attempt to make sense of a past relationship, I have spoken to five therapists and read over forty books on narcissism and emotional abuse–not because I believe I have dated narcissists, but because most books written on the subject of relational abuse are written from that perspective (and just to clarify: all narcissists engage in abusive behaviors, but not everyone who engages in these behaviors is a narcissist.
+In an attempt to make sense of a past relationship, I have spoken to five therapists and read over forty books on narcissism and emotional abuse–not necessarily because I believe I have dated narcissists (although I may have), but because most books written on the subject of relational abuse are written from that perspective (and just to clarify: all narcissists engage in abusive behaviors, but not everyone who engages in these behaviors is a narcissist.
 We all engage in narcissistic behaviors from time to time and to varying degrees, which is why it takes a trained professional to diagnose true narcissism.
 I am not defining anyone from my past as a narcissist).
 Still, many of these abusive behaviors have been present in my past relationships.
 Yet no matter how many of these behaviors I’ve been subject to, none of the books have rung completely true to me for one reason:

 They all maintain that those who engage in these behaviors don’t actually have the ability to love.
 They consider all expressions of love as a form of emotional manipulation (called “lovebombing”) rather than an articulation of true feelings.
 They also say that the person participating in narcissistic behaviors is consciously and purposefully engaging in the abuse.
 But no matter how much lines up with what I have experienced, I just cannot see those I have loved as having never loved me or having been purposefully or consciously manipulative or abusive.
 Rightly or wrongly, it just doesn’t ring true for me.
 Plus, it forces me into a position of seeing others as the “bad guy,” and I just have no desire to see anyone this way (I’m a firm believer in something Brene Brown’s husband once said: “My life is better when I work from the assumption that everyone is doing the best they can.
 It keeps me out of judgment and lets me focus on what is, and not what should or could be.”)